-Upon consummation of this offering, our nominating and corporate governance committee will be responsible for reviewing with the board of directors, on an annual basis, the appropriate characteristics, skills and experience required for the board of directors as a whole and its individual members.
+Our nominating and corporate governance committee is responsible for reviewing with the board of directors, on a periodic basis, the appropriate characteristics, skills and experience required for the board of directors as a whole and its individual members.
 In evaluating the suitability of individual candidates (both new candidates and current members), the nominating and corporate governance committee, in recommending candidates for election, and the board of directors, in approving (and, in the case of vacancies, appointing) such candidates, may take into account many factors, including but not limited to the following:

-- · personal and professional integrity;

-- · ethics and values;

-- · experience in corporate management, such as serving as an officer or former officer of a publicly held company;

-- · experience as a board member of another publicly held company;

-- experience in the life sciences industry;

-- · diversity of expertise and experience in substantive matters pertaining to our business relative to other board members;

-- · conflicts of interest; and

-- · business judgment.
+- · personal and professional integrity; - ethics and values; - · experience in corporate management, such as serving as an officer or former officer of a publicly held company; - experience as a board member of another publicly held company; - · experience in the life sciences industry; - diversity of expertise and experience in substantive matters pertaining to our business relative to other board members; - · conflicts of interest; and - · business judgment.